recotoolsbenchmarks/BambooAnalysis/doc/userguide.rst

-produce histograms or skimmed trees |---| in fact no python code is run while looping over the events: Bamboo builds up a computation graph when :py:class:`~bamboo.plots.Selection` and :py:class:`~bamboo.plots.Plot` are defined by the analysis module's :py:meth:`~bamboo.analysismodules.HistogramsModule.definePlots` method, RDataFrame_ compiles the expressions for the cuts and variables, and the input files and events are only looped over once, when the histograms are retrieved
+produce histograms or skimmed trees |---| in fact no python code is run while looping over the events: Bamboo builds up a computation graph when :py:class:`~bamboo.plots.Selection` and :py:class:`~bamboo.plots.Plot` objects are defined by the analysis module's :py:meth:`~bamboo.analysismodules.HistogramsModule.definePlots` method, RDataFrame_ compiles the expressions for the cuts and variables, and the input files and events are only looped over once, when the histograms are retrieved